digitalpenguin/Commerce_Splitit/readme.md

-SplitIt Payment Gateway Integration for Commerce on the MODX CMS.
+Splitit Payment Gateway Integration for Commerce on the MODX CMS.